laravel/nova-docs/1.0/resources/fields.md

 ### Heading Field

 The `Heading` field does not correspond to any column in your application's database.
-It is used to display a banner across your forms and can function as a separator for long lists of fields.
+It is used to display a banner across your forms and can function as a separator for long lists of fields:

 ![Heading Field](./img/heading-field.png)